tigitz/php-spellchecker/docs/content/03_Spellcheckers/02_Hunspell.md

 ...
 ```
 ## Usage
-Now that you have the english dictionary installed in your system, let's see how to spellcheck a word using **PHP-Spellcheck** and **Hunspell**.
+Now that you have the english dictionary installed in your system, let's see how to spellcheck a word using **PHP-Spellchecker** and **Hunspell**.

 ### Spellcheck
 ```php